amnotme/n-puzzle/README.md

 ### Things to do

 The end goal is to implement the A\* search algorithm (or one of its variants)
 to solve an N-puzzle, with the following constraints:

 - [ ] You have to manage different puzzle sizes (3,4,5,17,etc...).
 The higher
-higher your program can manage, the better.  :+1.
+your program can manage, the better.  :+1
 - [ ] You have to manage both randomly determined states (of your own generation) , or input files that specify a starting board.
 - [ ] The cost associated with each transition is always 1.